Blog

 • Flexibility and adaptability

-• Actuality
+• Timeliness

 • the establishment of standards in procedural instructions

-• the training/review of data collection/capture
+• the training/review of data collection/recording

-• Presentation of effectiveness in everyday care
+• Demonstration of effectiveness in everyday care

 • heterogeneous study population

-• high case numbers can be achieved
+• High case numbers can be achieved

-Instead of a PMCF study, manufacturers can generate long-term data on the safety, performance and benefits of their specific product as part of clinical follow-up.
+Instead of a PMCF study, manufacturers can thus generate long-term data on the safety, performance and benefits of their specific product as part of clinical follow-up.

 4. What we can do for you